beezwax/WP-Publish-to-Apple-News/readme.txt

 4. Manage posts in Apple News right from the post edit screen

 == Changelog ==

+= 1.4.1 =
+* Bugfix: Post types that were not registered with Publish to Apple News were failing the nonce check on publish/update because the metabox was not present.
+Refined the save_post hook to register only for post types with Publish to Apple News support to avoid this situation.

 = 1.4.0 =
 * Set HTML to the default output format (instead of Markdown) for new installs.
 HTML format is now recommended for all installs.
 Support for Markdown may be removed in a future version.
 Individual components now have a filter to toggle HTML support on or off for each component.